Checking an element

 Strict comparison

-By default the behaviour is to perform a โlooseโ comparison.
+By default the behavior is to perform a โlooseโ comparison.

 It means true and 1 are considered as โequalsโ.